 The course will prepare the teacher candidate to create and maintain productive learning environments and develop formative and summative assessments.
 The course will include test preparation, checklist, rubric assessment and scoring guide development, and implementation.
 The course will provide opportunities for the teacher candidate to prepare developmentally appropriate assessments that will effectively measure student learning across the K-12 curriculum.
 Teacher candidates will learn reflective and analytical techniques with respect to their own teaching.
-Credit, three hours.
+Pre-Physical Education majors only.